chrisza4/chris-blog/content/blog/reflecting-the-knowledge/index.md

 In the third option, it is simply a bad practice.
 Any good programmer should not be going around doing things the easy way and hardcoding stuff.
 They should implement everything in the right way.

 But is it?
-Is hardcoding is an easy way out of this?
+Is hardcoding is an easy sloppy way to implement this requirement?

 I would argue that since this request is a personal request from Jane herself, the hardcoding would reflect the truth in the most honest way.